tecolicom/App-ansiecho/README.md

 ## ECHO

-**ansiecho** print arguments with ANSI terminal escape sequence according to a given color specification.
+**ansiecho** print arguments with ANSI terminal escape sequence according to a given color and format specification.

 In a simple case, **ansiecho** behave exactly same as [echo](https://metacpan.org/pod/echo) command.